Semi-infinite highest weight categories: Examples

 {Claim 4:} {\em The injective $C$-comodule $I(i)$ has an exhaustive filtration $0 < I_0 < I_1 < \cdots$ such that $I_0 \cong \nabla(i)$ and $I_r / I_{r-1} \cong \nabla(i+2r-1)\oplus \nabla(i+2r)$ for $r \geq 1$:}

 This follows from Claims 1, 2 and 3.

-{Claim 5:} {\em The irreducible $C$-comodules $\{L(i)\:|\:i \geq 0\}$ give a complete set of pairwise inequivalent irreducibles.
-Moreover, $I(i)$ is the injective hull of $L(i)$, and the natural order on $\N$ defines a stratification of $\R := \fdrcomod C$ in the sense of Definition~\ref{fs}. } By Claim 3, the last part of Claim 2, and an adjunction argument, any irreducible $C$-comodule embeds into $\nabla(i)$ for some $i$, hence, it is isomorphic to $L(i)$.
-The module $I(i)$ is injective, and it has irreducible socle $L(i)$ by another adjunction argument.
+{Claim 5:} {\em The $C$-comodules $\{L(i)\:|\:i \geq 0\}$ give a full set of pairwise inequivalent irreducibles.
+Moreover, $I(i)$ is the injective hull of $L(i)$. } By Claim 3, the last part of Claim 2, and an adjunction argument, any irreducible $C$-comodule embeds into $\nabla(i)$ for some $i$, hence, it is isomorphic to $L(i)$.
+The comodule $I(i)$ is injective, and it has irreducible socle $L(i)$ by another adjunction argument.
 Hence, it is the injective hull of $L(i)$.
-To see that we have a stratification, it remains to check that for each $k \geq 0$ that the largest submodule of $I(i)$ all of whose composition factors are of the form $L(j)$ for $j \leq k$ is finite-dimensional.
-This follows on considering from the filtration from Claim 4 using the fact that $\nabla(j)$ has irreducible socle $L(j)$.

 {Claim 6:} {\em The category $\R:=\fdrcomod C$ is a lower finite highest weight category with costandard objects $\nabla(i)\:(i \geq 0)$.
-It also possesses a duality interchanging $\nabla(i)$ and $\Delta(i)$.}\\ It is clear that $\nabla(i)$ is the largest subcomodule of $I(i)$ all of whose composition factors are of the form $L(j)$ for $j \leq i$, hence, this is the costandard object.
-Then to show that $\R$ is a lower finite highest weight category, it just remains to check the property $(I\nabla)$, which follows from Claim 4.
-The duality is defined using the evident coalgebra antiautomorphism of $C$ which maps $c_{i,j}^{(\ell)} \mapsto c_{j,i}^{(\ell)}$.
+It also possesses a Chevalley duality.} We use the criterion from Corollary~\ref{globalcharcor}.
+From Claim 4, it follows that the largest submodule of $I(i)$ that belongs to $\R_{\leq i}$ is $\nabla(i)$, which is finite-dimensional.
+This shows that $\R_{\leq i}$ has enough injectives with the injective hull of $L(i)$ being $\nabla(i)$.
+We also know already that $[\nabla(i):L(i)] =1$, and the property $(\widehat{I\nabla}^\asc)$ follows from Claim 4.
+Hence, $\R$ is a lower finite highest weight category.
+Finally, the Chevalley duality is defined using the evident coalgebra antiautomorphism of $C$ which maps $c_{i,j}^{(\ell)} \mapsto c_{j,i}^{(\ell)}$.

+{Claim 7:} {\em The indecomposable tilting comodule $T(i)$ is equal to $L(i)=\Delta(i)=\nabla(i)$ if $i=0$, and there are non-split short exact sequences